PSERN and DAS: What Is It?

 What to Look for in a DAS Vendor

 We understand that compliance with PSERN is an un-funded mandate.
 Building owners may be looking to take the cheapest path to compliance as possible.
 But beware, not all DAS integrators are created equal.
 Hiring a vendor with qualified and experienced DAS technicians, engineers, and experience in the local area will lead to less issues with your transition to PSERN.
-Refer to this DAS Vendor Checklist produced by PSERN to see if your integrator is qualified.
+Refer to this DAS Vendor Checklist recommended by PSERN to see if your integrator is qualified.

 PSERN has a reason to be concerned with who you select as well.
 There is an art and science to ensuring radio coverage in a building.
 Improperly designed BDA’s will “bleed” coverage beyond the building walls and cause interference with radio networks like PSERN.
 Providing the exact amount of in-building radio coverage can be achieved by hiring qualified vendors like Day Wireless Systems.